turingschool/backend-curriculum-site/module1/lessons/arrays_101.md

 ### What is a data structure?

--   A data structure is a particular way of organizing data so that it can be used efficiently
+-   A data structure is a particular way of organizing names so that it can be used efficiently

 ### What is an array?